 BE 491 Biological Engineering Topics (V) Study and discussion of significant topics and problems.
 Offered by visiting faculty and/or for extension programs.
 Repeatable nine times.

 BE 492 Internship (4) Integration and application of academic knowledge and critical skills emphasizing professional development.
 Placement with an approved cooperating supervisor/employer.
+A-F only.
 Pre: consent.

 BE 499 Directed Research (V) Research in the area of biosystems engineering.
 Pre: consent.